pragmatictesters/Pragmatic-Learning-JMeter-Training/docs/Session1-Plan.md

 ## Uploading Files with JMeter

-1. Refreshing the knowledge by recoding sample test scenario
+1. Refreshing the knowledge by recoding the sample test scenario
 2. Setting file path
    1. Absolute path
    2. Relative path